Silverr12/DMA-CFW-Guide/README.md

 If you mess up your CFW and your game PC won't fully "boot", be because of bios hang or other reasons, you *may* be able to flash new firmware onto it from your second computer if the card is still powered (indicated by the green lights).
 If your run a DMA card speed test on your second computer and the DMA card isn't recognised (doesn't matter if the rest of the speed test goes through or not), I'm 90% sure it's dead, if your first computer won't stay powered on, you have to buy a PCIe riser that will allow you to power your DMA card without it communicating **(EXTREMELY NOT RECOMMENDED: if a riser is unavailable you can hotplug the dma card in after your computers fully booted then flash the card, be warned however as this can corrupt your motherboard's bios, and there's a chance you may not be able to repair it)**

 3. Run a DMA speed test tool from your second computer <sub>(I cannot tell you where to source this)</sub> to verify your firmware is working and reading as it should be.
-4. Dump and compare the config space of your new firmware to the pcileech default to see if its overly similar.
+4. Dump and compare the config space of your new firmware to the sigged pcileech default seen below to see if its overly similar.
 You should most definitely be alright with some values being the same, you have to think about the fact that apart from the serial number and maybe bar address, the configuration space of one type of (for example) network card is going to be the exact same accross all of them.
 So as long as your new firmware's configuration space does not closely resemble the default, you have a legitimate device for all the ACs care.
 GLHF
+   - `40: 01 48 03 78 08 00 00 00 05 60 80 00 00 00 00 00`
+     `60: 10 00 02 00 e2 8f XX XX XX XX XX XX 12 f4 03 00`
+     ("XX" are bytes that they do not care about)

 ### Additional Credits
 Ulf Frisk for [pcileech](https://github.com/ufrisk/pcileech) <br />